Security Overview

 No model training

 CoopAI does not use your code, prompts, or completions to train models.
-Inference requests are sent to third-party LLM providers under their commercial API terms, which by default do not use API data for model training:
+Inference requests are sent to third-party LLM providers under their commercial API terms:

 - Anthropic: Commercial Claude API data is not used for training by default unless explicitly opted in